Ransom (1996 film): Plot

 While millionaire airline magnate Tom Mullen and his wife Kate attend a science fair, their son Sean is kidnapped and taken to an apartment by Maris Conner, a caterer working for the Mullens; brothers Clark and Cubby Barnes; and tech expert Miles Roberts.
-Jimmy Shaker, an NYPD detective who is Maris' boyfriend, leads the operation.

-The kidnappers send Tom and Kate a video of Sean demanding $2 million.
+Jimmy Shaker, an NYPD detective who is Maris's boyfriend, leads the operation.
+The kidnappers send Tom and Kate a video of a bound Sean demanding $2 million.
 Tom calls the FBI, who operate from his NYC penthouse under Special Agent Lonnie Hawkins.

 Tom agrees to the FBI's plan for delivering the ransom.
 Receiving a phone call from Shaker, who electronically disguises his voice, Tom follows his instructions.
 He meets Cubby in a New Jersey quarry but refuses to hand over the money when Cubby does not give him the kidnapper's promised directions to Sean.
 During the ensuing fight, the FBI shoots Cubby, who dies before revealing Sean's location.

 Tom realizes the kidnapper has no intention of returning Sean alive.
 Appearing on television, he presents the money with a warning he would not only refuse to pay the kidnappers, but offers the ransom money as a bounty on the kidnapper, dead or alive.
 Tom promises to withdraw the bounty and drop all charges only if the kidnapper returns Sean alive and unharmed.
-With a target on their back, Maris and Clark consider killing Sean and burying the body, but Shaker threatened them and ordered them to stay the course.
+With a target on their back, Maris and Clark consider killing Sean and burying the body, but Shaker threatens them and orders them to stay the course.